Maghreb lark

-The Maghreb lark (Galerida macrorhyncha) is a species of lark in the family Alaudidae found in the Maghreb desert of north-eastern Africa.
+The Maghreb lark (Galerida macrorhyncha) is a species of lark in the family Alaudidae found in the Maghreb desert of north-western Africa.

 Taxonomy and systematics

 The Maghreb lark was previously considered to be a subspecies of the crested lark.
 Clements lumps this bird into the crested lark.
 It was proved to have diverged genetically from the latter species 1.9 million years ago was accepted as a separate species in 2009.
 Alban Guillaumet and colleagues noted the distinctiveness of populations from the Maghreb - birds in the dryer parts of Morocco and Tunisia had longer bills while those in more coastal northern parts had shorter bills typical of the European subspecies.
 The authors sampled the mitochondrial DNA and found they were distinct genetically.
 The species name is derived from the Ancient Greek words makros "long" and rhynchos "bill".